TIBHannover/2018-07-09-FAIR-Data-and-Software/index.md

 ### Recordings & Workshop Material

-Lecture recordings are at [av.TIB.eu/series/530](https://av.tib.eu/series/530/) and also be hyperlinked in the schedule, along with other miscellaneous resources.
+Lecture recordings are at [av.TIB.eu/series/530](https://av.tib.eu/series/530/) and are also hyperlinked in the schedule, along with other miscellaneous resources.
 Slides are available through [TIB's NextCloud](https://tib.eu/cloud/s/tXSt3j7Bg3ySdXY).
 Under [GitHub.com/TIBHannover, workshop-related repositories carry the topic `tibfds`](https://github.com/TIBHannover?q=tibfds).
 On [Twitter, we used the hashtag `#TIBFDS`](https://twitter.com/search?q=%23TIBFDS).